RA-QA: A Benchmarking System for Respiratory Audio Question Answering Under Real-World Heterogeneity: Results

 \textbf{Trained multimodal baselines.} Both the multimodal classifier and the CaReAQA-style generative baseline were trained jointly on the pooled RA-QA subset, mixing datasets, attributes, and question types.
-Compared to Pengi, the multimodal classifier yields markedly higher discriminative MacroF1 (0.59 on single-verify), showing that question conditioning helps disambiguate intent under heterogeneous data; however, it is non-generative and thus limited to predicting canonical targets rather than producing free-form answers.
-The CaReAQA-style model improves over zero-shot transfer and attains a strong BERTScore (up to 0.96), indicating that respiratory-trained audio-to-LLM alignment is beneficial, but task-level performance remains modest on open-ended and multiple-choice questions.
+Compared with the best zero-shot general audio-language baseline for each column, the best global multimodal classifier improves single-verify accuracy from 0.46 to 0.65 (+0.19) and open-ended discriminative accuracy from 0.08 to 0.30 (+0.22), while reducing regression MAE from 1.26 to 0.58 ($-$0.68); however, it is non-generative and thus limited to predicting canonical targets rather than producing free-form answers.
+The CaReAQA-style model also improves over zero-shot transfer on all discriminative question types, increasing accuracy from 0.46 to 0.52 on single-verify questions (+0.06), from 0.08 to 0.22 on open-ended discriminative questions (+0.14), and from 0.42 to 0.51 on multiple-choice questions (+0.09).
+It also attains the strongest BERTScore values (up to 0.99 for regressive tasks), indicating that respiratory-trained audio-language alignment is beneficial.
 Overall, these results underline the benchmark's core challenge: handling RA-QA's heterogeneity requires models that jointly optimize semantic fidelity \textit{and} task-level correctness.